yousei-github/ChampSim-Ramulator/README.md

 ```

 # Run simulation
 According to the setting in the `ProjectConfiguration.h` file, the input parameters vary.
-There are three types of input pattern.
+There are three types of the input pattern.
 ## 1. Ramulator with hybrid memory systems
 If the preprocessor `RAMULATOR` is `ENABLE` and `MEMORY_USE_HYBRID` is `ENABLE`, execute the binary as the following,
 ```